gl1tterbomb/gl1tterbomb/README.md

 Before you INT;

-No DNI needed.. anyone can INT 👍
+1. No DNI needed.. anyone can INT 👍

+2. I block freely

+ 3. I don't know if that counts as DNI.
+I won't INT with doubles.
+No, I don't hate them, I'm just not a huge fan for some reason.
+If you're a friend of ours, I don't mind.

-   I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam and MCU ;-;
+ 4. I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam and MCU ;-;

-Let u know Im not into eddsoworld, COD, FNF and some other fandom ;-;
+5. Let u know Im not into eddsoworld, COD, FNF and some other fandom ;-;

 My friends will force me to match with them  👍  👍

-I do also crossover/crackk/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
+6. I do also crossover/crackk/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, and headcanons.

  ___________________________________________________________________________